 University College is proud to offer the Student Veteran Workshop Series, a new program specially designed to meet the unique needs of student veterans at UT Arlington.
 This series of workshops centered around building academic success and confronting transitional challenges is presented by a fellow student veteran along with assistance from some of UT Arlington's faculty and staff.
 All sessions listed below are free and require no advanced registration.
 If you have any questions or ideas for future workshops, please feel free to email us at firstname.lastname@example.org.

-The following workshops will be offered during the fall 2013 semester.
-All workshops will take place in Preston Hall room 104 unless otherwise specified.
+The following workshops will be offered during the Spring 2014 semester.
+All workshops will take place in Preston Hall room 104 and all study groups will take place in the 3rd floor study lounge of Ransom Hall unless otherwise specified.
 This year we are also adding office hours for our Student Veteran PALs for one-on-one discussions and study groups featuring group tutoring to help with work in core subject areas.

 - The military's "Hurry up and Wait" mentality versus the manage-your-own-time expectations of college.